Skip to main content

 Tee (Tea)

-Tea, particularly herbal and fruit infusions, is also popular.
-Black tea is commonly consumed with milk and sugar.
+Tea has its place too, especially herbal and fruit infusions, while black tea is usually taken with milk and sugar.

 teaHot